josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 _Data preparation_

-1. What service would you recommend AWT capitalize on to explore the flat files they get from the United States Department of Transportation (USDOT) using SQL?
+1. What service would you recommend MT capitalize on to explore the flat files they get from the United States Department of Transportation (USDOT) using SQL?

     Because of their interest in exploring and preparing the flat files using SQL, the best choice here is to use Azure Databricks.
 It is Microsoft's premier Apache Spark hosted solution that will also be the platform for building and training the machine learning model for flight delay predictions, based on the same data that it was used to prepare.
 This offers a single platform for data preparation and machine learning, within a collaborative environment that appeals to both data scientists and data engineers.

 2. What specific configuration would you use?
-What components of Azure Databricks would you use to allow AWT analysts to query and prep the data?
+What components of Azure Databricks would you use to allow MT analysts to query and prep the data?
 How would they author and execute these data prep tasks?

     They should use Spark SQL within Databricks notebooks.
 This gives them a simple, interactive interface that allows them to use programming languages such as Python, Scala, and R to prepare their data and train their data models.
 When a notebook is created or an existing one is opened, they would need to attach it to a cluster.
 This provides them with a kernel that gives them a preset sqlContext that can be used to run Hive queries using Spark SQL syntax on the data, which allows the to leverage their existing SQL skills.
 They would need to create the appropriate external tables atop the flight delay files available in HDFS, which reads from the Azure Storage account attached to their Azure Databricks instance.

-3. How would you suggest AWT integrate weather forecast data?
+3. How would you suggest MT integrate weather forecast data?

     They could retrieve the weather forecast data from a third-party service that provides a REST API.
 An example of such a service is [darksky.net](https://darksky.net).